-The Child-Parent Screening Programme is a part of the AHSN Network Lipids Management and Familial Hypercholesterolaemia national programme and aims to identify families with Familial Hypercholesterolaemia (FH), supporting the NHS Long Term Plan ambition to reduce Cardiovascular Disease (CVD).
+The Child-Parent Screening Programme aims to identify families with Familial Hypercholesterolaemia (FH), supporting the NHS Long Term Plan ambition to reduce Cardiovascular Disease (CVD).

 The Child-Parent Screening Programme is currently being piloted for 24 months across seven AHSNs, including:

 - AHSN North East North Cumbria (AHSN NENC)